-In general, the aquatic communities at Upper Greens Creek Site 48, Greens Creek Below Pond D Site 54, and Tributary Creek Site 9 have remained fairly diverse, robust, and moderately abundant during the eight years of biomonitoring sampling.
+In general, the aquatic communities at Upper Greens Creek Site 48, Greens Creek Below Pond D Site 54, and Tributary Creek Site 9 have remained fairly diverse, robust, and moderately abundant during the nine years of biomonitoring sampling.
 Differences noted between years and between the streams (Greens Creek compared to Tributary Creek) have typically been of larger amplitude than have differences between the control and below-mining sites within Greens Creek or over time at the Tributary Creek site.

-Although no trends of reduced productivity, community changes, or metals accumulation attributable to operations of the Greens Creek Mine have been noted, the 2008 biomonitoring results raise four areas of concern to be watched carefully in future years: the low periphyton abundance and low Dolly Varden captures at all three sites, the very low coho salmon captures at Greens Creek Below Pond D Site 54, and the general rising trend in some fish tissue metals concentrations at Greens Creek Below Pond D Site 54.
+Although no trends of reduced productivity, community changes, or metals accumulation attributable to operations of the Greens Creek Mine have been noted, some areas warrant careful watch in future years including low Dolly Varden captures at all three sites, the very low coho salmon captures at Greens Creek Below Pond D Site 54, a general rising trend in Greens Creek fish tissue selenium concentrations and the Greens Creek Below Pond D Site 54 cadmium levels, and low water levels and reduced macroinvertebrate densities in Tributary Creek.